Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation

-For this ablation experiment, we used the first M sentences from the Wikipedia article as the summary and the remaining N as the source, but do not filter examples according to how extractive they are.
+For this experiment, we used the first M sentences from the Wikipedia article as the summary and the remaining N as the source, but do not filter examples according to how extractive they are.
 From Table \ref{tab:ablations_lr_bin_m}, we see that the extractive bin has a very noticeable effect on transfer results for XSum and a moderate effect on CNNDM.
 This is to be expected, as the model otherwise is missing information about XSum's distinctive output style.

-We examined how the choice of M affected performance.
+We examine how the choice of M affected performance.
 We set $M=1$ for CNNDM and $M=3$ for XSum and filtered examples in a similar way based on the extractive bin of the target dataset.
 We see that the choice of M has a large impact on CNNDM performance but no decrease on XSum.
-This result, combined with the effect of filtering examples based on extractive bin, gives insight into the importance of the subaspect of abstractiveness over compression for XSum performance.
+This result, combined with the effect of filtering examples based on the extractive bin, gives insight into the importance of the subaspect of abstractiveness over compression for XSum performance.